 For years, I’ve been writing my “Secrets of Adulthood,” which are the principles I’ve managed to grasp as I’ve become an adult.

-Right now, I'm hard at work editing my next book, Before and After, about how we make and break habits -- really.
+Right now, I'm hard at work editing my next book, Better Than Before, about how we make and break habits—really.
 This is the most fascinating subject ever -- though it's true, I say that about all my books.
-(If you want to hear when Before and After goes on sale, sign up here.)

 Many of my latest Secrets of Adulthood relate to habits:

 - We’re more like other people than we suppose, and less like other people than we suppose.

 - A slight delay is the easiest way; no delay is the easiest way.